Article

 Next, you'll want to define incident severity levels that align with your business needs based on factors such as how many users are affected, its impact on user experience, and how long it will take to resolve.

-An S2 event is still a major incident that affects many users but has a more moderate business impact.
-Your product functionality is severely limited, and your incident response team should respond urgently to resolve an S2 incident.
-An S2 isn’t as urgent as an S1, but it will still require an all-hands-on-deck approach.
+A Sev2 event is still a major incident that affects many users but has a more moderate business impact.
+Your product functionality is severely limited, and your incident response team should respond urgently to resolve a Sev2 incident.
+A Sev2 isn’t as urgent as a Sev1, but it will still require an all-hands-on-deck approach.

 What are priority levels in incident management?